qsuProjects/PCORI/README.md

 This code is a work in progress and is provided as-is.
 More comprehensive documentation should be forthcoming.

 Questions should be directed to [Kristopher Kapphahn](https://med.stanford.edu/profiles/kristopher-kapphahn).

+## About the Subfolders

+-IMPMISS: Contains code to generate auxiliary variables and use them to impose missingness.